apotekalpro/APD-Oasis/README.md

 1. Log in to your Supabase project: https://ptfnmivvowgiqzwyznmu.supabase.co
 2. Navigate to SQL Editor
 3. Copy and execute the entire `supabase-schema.sql` file
+4. **IMPORTANT**: Also execute `migration-add-short-codes.sql` for outlet code mapping
-4. Verify tables are created successfully
+5. Verify tables are created successfully
-5. Default admin user will be created automatically
+6. Default admin user will be created automatically
+7. Import outlets using `import-outlets.py` to populate outlet codes

 ### Local Development